SciML/ModelingToolkit.jl/docs/src/basics/AbstractSystem.md

  1. Equations
  2. Independent Variables
- 3. Dependent Variables (or States)
+ 3. Dependent Variables (or Unknowns)
  4. Parameters

 All other pieces are handled via keyword arguments. `AbstractSystem`s share the